Umbragloom/website/content/posts/tutorials/Website.md

 ---

-#CMS's are great!
+# CMS's are great!

 CMS's or Content Managment Systems, are fantastic backend utilities that allow for a larger group of people to work and maintain a website.
 This allows the users that are logged in and authorized on the CMS to make posts or content to the website, and await review from an admin before releaseing and pushing the content to the webpage.
-For a static website built on Hugo, NetlifyCMS is one of the best options.
-For a personal website this is certainly overkill, Unless you would like to be able to work on your website from anywhere
+For a static website built on Hugo, Netlify CMS is one of the best options in my opinion.
+For a personal website this is certainly overkill, Unless you would like to be able to work on your website from anywhere, like me.

 We should first understand the basic app file structure used by Netlify CMS.
-As we are using Hugo, Netlify will store all CMS files, at the root of your site in a static `admin` folder, in this case with Hugo it is stored in the `/static` folder.
+As we are using Hugo, Netlify will store all CMS files, at the root of your site in a static `admin` folder, in this case with Hugo it is stored in the `/static` folder as `/static/admin/`

-To get this set up simply do the following in your Root folder of your website:
+To get this set up simply do the following in your ROOT folder of your website:

 ```bash
 $ cd /static